 When you are buying a new car from the dealership, you might be offered extras or add-ons like paint protection systems.
 These products promise to guard your new car's paintwork against scratches and stone chips, keeping it pristine condition for longer.
 But do the sealants work, and are they worth the money?

 Here at ChipsAway, we think there are several reasons why we’d recommend doing your research before spending big on car paint protection.
 In this article, we've reviewed the pros and cons of car paint sealant, so you can find out if it’s worth it for you.

 What is paint protection?

-Paint protection is nothing new – it’s been around for over 4 decades.
-Sometimes it is called paint sealant; for the simple reason that it “seals” the paint.
-It coats your paintwork with a plastic shell which means light scratches and harmful chemicals can’t leave blemishes.
+Car paint protection is nothing new – it’s been around for over four decades.
+Sometimes it is called paint sealant, for the simple reason that it “seals” the paint.
+Paint protection systems can be sprays or films, and they coat your paintwork with a plastic shell which means light scratches and harmful chemicals can’t leave blemishes.

 There are a few different brands on the market, including Supagard and Diamondbrite, but your dealer may have a system unique to them.

 Paint protection coating is applied directly to the bare paint, bonding to it.
 Any car wax needs to be removed before application, and washes and waxes are applied on top afterwards.

 It’s crucial that paint protection systems are applied by professionals only.
 If you have been considering treating your car at home, we would recommend against it for a variety of reasons:

 - Sealants can contain harmful chemicals which require proper safety gear